Disabled Character, Disabled Actor

 - For The Toxic Avenger, Lloyd Kaufman hired an amputee so Toxie could rip his arm off.
 Unfortunately, the SFX team was too ambitious and added a fake stump to put over the man's actual stump, completely defeating the purpose of hiring an amputee.

-- In Precious, Precious' child with Down Syndrome is played by a child with Down Syndrome, since it's quite hard to fake.
+- In Precious, Precious' child with Down Syndrome is played by a child with Down Syndrome.

 - In Resident Evil: Retribution, the deaf girl Becky, is played by Aryana Engineer, who is deaf in real life.
 The character Becky was not originally to be deaf, but after an outstanding audition, the role was given to her.